cubiq/ComfyUI_IPAdapter_plus/README.md

 What I'm doing is to send a very noisy image instead of an empty one.
 The `noise` parameter determines the amount of noise.
 A value of `0.01` adds a lot of noise and creates an image close to the original created by the IPAdapter (a very noisy image being intelligible could be considered like an empty image); a value of `1.0` removes most of noise so the image gets conditioned more.
 </details>

+### IMPORTANT: Preparing the reference image

+The reference image needs to be encoded by the CLIP vision model.
+The encoder resizes the image **and crops it to the center!**.
+It's not an IPAdapter thing, it's how it works.
+This means that if you use a portrait or landscape image and the main attention (eg: the face of a character) is not in the middle you'll likely get undesired results.
+As a rule of thumb try to use square pictures.

 ### KSampler configuration suggestions